The Basics of Vulvovaginal Candidiasis

 • Damp bathing suits

-The diagnosis is made via vaginal cultures.
 In our femshop you will find the Vaginal Smear Culture Home Test in order to check the most common vaginal pathogens including Candida spp.

 How do I take my sample?